-About two months prior to thesis submission, the Thesis Director, in consultation with the candidate, shall suggest the names of the other examiners.
-These shall include: the Thesis Director, the College Examiner, the TST Examiner, one person appointed by the School of Graduate Studies at the UofT, and two possible External Examiners with sufficient expertise in the area of research.
+Two months prior to thesis submission, the Thesis Director, in consultation with the candidate, must suggest the names of the other examiners.
+These shall include: the Thesis Director, the Committee Examiner, the TST Examiner, a faculty person from the UofT appointed by the School of Graduate Studies, and two possible External Examiners with sufficient expertise in the area of research.
 A brief Curriculum Vita of the External Examiner may be required.
 The Thesis Director submits these names to the DMin Director using the DMin Thesis Examination Board Request form on the TST website.
 The DMin Director will submit the proposed examining committee to the Academic Committee of the CSM for approval, which will be forwarded to the GCTS Office.

-Just prior to thesis submission, the Thesis Director shall assess the candidate's final text according to §4.10.
+Just prior to thesis submission, the Thesis Director assesses the candidate's final text according to §4.10.
 The Thesis Director will subsequently submit a brief letter to the DMin Director stating that the thesis is ready to proceed toward defence.

 The GCTS Office needs a good deal of lead-time to complete the above process in order to carry out its responsibilities.
-Thus, the form with the names of the suggested examiners must be filled out completely and received at least two months before the submission of the thesis.
+Thus, the form with the names of the suggested examiners must be filled out completely and received two months before the submission of the thesis.

 The GCTS Office arranges the time and date of the thesis defence.
 The defence lasts approximately two hours, during which each of the examiners will have an opportunity to ask questions of the student regarding the thesis.
-When the discussion is over, the examiners will determine whether the thesis and the student's responses during the examination are of sufficient quality to confer upon the student the Doctor of Ministry degree.
-The oral defence of the student's thesis is an open forum in which family, colleagues and friends of the student may observe the examination.
+When the discussion is over, the examiners will determine whether the thesis and the candidate's responses during the examination are of sufficient quality to confer upon the student the Doctor of Ministry degree.

-The GCTS Office, in conjunction with the DMin Director, will coordinate the thesis examination and arrange the date for the oral defence.
+The GCTS Office, in conjunction with the DMin Office, will coordinate the thesis examination and arrange the date for the oral defence.
 Normally, the oral defence takes place at the TST building.
-Any travel and accommodation expenses incurred by the student are the responsibility of the student.
+Any travel and accommodation expenses incurred are the responsibility of the candidate.

 The GCTS Office, having been sent the approved thesis examination committee, begins the thesis defence process by contacting the preliminary readers and requesting the participation of the External Examiner.
-The TST GCTS Director will contact and arrange for the appointment of a UofT Examiner.
+The TST GCTS Director will confirm the appointment of a UofT Examiner.